 - Cavities: Early cavities usually don’t cause sensitivity, but as the tooth decay penetrates the tooth’s enamel and underlying dentin, it can lead to tooth pain and sensitivity.
 Cavities, when caught before they become severe, are most often treated with fillings.

-There are many reasons for a toothache.
-Early cavities usually don’t cause sensitivity, but gingival recession that exposes the root surface of a tooth can cause fleeting (if significant) sensitivity to cold.
+- Gingival recession: This issue exposes the root surface of a tooth and can cause fleeting (if significant) sensitivity to cold.
 This can be treated with a fluoride varnish, bonding, or a gingival graft.

-Cracked teeth are associated with pain on chewing, especially on release rather than closing.
-These situations require a full coverage restoration (crown)
+- Cracked teeth: Cracked teeth are associated with pain on chewing, especially on release rather than closing.
+These situations require a full coverage restoration (crown).

 These are just a few of the causes of tooth pain.
 Dr. Forgosh uses a combination of your symptoms (what you feel), signs (what he can see), and the history of the problem to develop a proper diagnosis.
 He will discuss the problem with you and help you decide the best course of treatment.